eyang2020/Super-Awesome-Chat-App/README.md

 This class servers as the representation of the client side of the messaging application.
 The client class is responsible for handling the initialization process when a user carries out various tasks such as signing up, loging in, creating a new group, or editing a message among other tasks.

-To test this class, we used manual testing to test all aspects of user interaction with the program through the interface supported by the client.
+To test this class we used manual testing to test all aspects of user interaction with the program through the interface supported by the client.
 Among the tasks tested were creating a new group, sending a message into a group and ensuring all other users of that group receive it, and the account creation/validation process.

-TODO: add description about testing done on class.

 ## ClientDriver Class